Puppy Teething 101: Top 10 Tips For Large Breed Puppies

 5. DO Have Patience With Your Teething Puppy.

-I often compare my two mastiffs to walruses; mouths open, biting necks, head butting, and all out body blows are common place and just a part of the way dogs play.
+I often compare my two mastiffs to walruses; mouths open, biting necks, head butting, and all-out body blows are commonplace and just a part of the way dogs play.

 That association takes time.
-What often delays the timing of that correct association is the fact that the puppy is teething.
+What often delays the timing of that correct association is the fact that the puppy is teething and in pain.

-During the teething stage puppies are rewarded every time they bite, whether it’s your pants leg or his toy, because it soothes their gums.
-The way you can combat against this inadvertent, yet constant, reinforcer is to make sure you have plenty of appropriate items on hand to redirect your puppy to.
+The way you can combat against this inadvertent, yet constant, reinforcer is to make sure you have plenty of appropriate items on hand to which you can redirect your puppy.

-It is important that you ensure both the size and quality of the product will stand up to the more aggressive chewing of a large or giant breed puppy.
+It is important that you ensure both the size and quality of the product will stand up to the more aggressive chewing of a large breed or giant breed puppy.

-5 Must Have Products For A Teething Puppy
+5 Must-Have Products For Puppy Teething

-For large breed puppies (Labrador retrievers, German shepherds, Pointers), you could get away with starting your puppy out with a smaller one.
+For large breed puppies (Labrador retrievers, German shepherds, Pointers), you could get away with starting out with a smaller one.

-In addition to providing wonderful mental stimulation, a frozen Kong serves to not only provide relief to your teething puppy’s aching gums, but it also prolongs how long the puppy is occupied while licking it out.
+In addition to providing wonderful mental stimulation, a frozen Kong serves to not only provide relief to your teething puppy’s aching gums, but it also prolongs how long he is occupied while licking it out.

-My go to Kong- filler is peanut butter, but you can fill them with just about anything that is safe for dogs to eat; yogurt, bananas, apples, carrots, pumpkin, cheerios, biscuits.
-Get out your Vitamix and go to town!
+My go-to Kong- filler is peanut butter, but you can fill them with just about anything that is safe for dogs to eat; yogurt, bananas, apples, carrots, pumpkin, cheerios, biscuits.
+Get out your Vitamix and go to town!During the teething stage, puppies are intrinsically rewarded every time they bite, whether it’s your pants leg or his toy, because it soothes their gums.

 I prefer Buck Bone Organic brand, but there are others.
 I still have the antlers I bought when Sulley was a baby, almost three years ago.
 They can be pricey to purchase, but they last forever and are totally worth the money!

 Honestly, I could feed a small village in Africa on how much money I have spent on stuffed animal toys for my dogs over the years.
-Read 22 Reasons Why My Big Dogs Are Proud To Live In America where I lament this topic further.

 Suffice it to say, heed my warning and save your money.
 Stuffed animal toys, while adorable, are generally not a great choice for a teething puppy.
 Unless, of course, your objective is to see how far you can expand your squeaker graveyard.